alvinwan/three.depth.js/README.md

 # three.depth.js

 Easily display and download depth maps for a `three.js` scene, using just a few lines of code.
 Includes built-in support for 360 depth maps and Aframe scenes.
+See [examples](https://alvinwan.com/three.depth.js/examples).

 ![preview](https://user-images.githubusercontent.com/2068077/153742846-6ae61a83-77d3-479e-ba59-a999c801f6d8.jpg)